Benefits of offering the full range of advanced maths options

 Studying maths beyond GCSE helps keep mathematical skills fresh, which can help students to perform better in selection tests.
 Many university courses, including subjects other than maths, such as medicine and teaching, require applicants to take an additional admission test with some mathematical content.
 What’s more, many employers use numeracy tests to filter applicants.
 Students who have studied maths beyond GCSE are better prepared for such tests.

 Furthermore, some universities and degree apprenticeship programmes prefer applicants to have taken a level 3 maths qualification.
 For example, the University of Bath makes reduced offers for subjects that do not require A level Mathematics to students who have taken Core Maths, AS or A level Mathematics or AS or A level Statistics (when studied in addition to three other subjects).
-AS/A level Further Mathematics is often required or preferred for degrees in Mathematics, and studying AS/A Further Mathematics can help students in preparing for the mathematical admission test, required by some prestigious universities.
+AS/A level Further Mathematics is often required or preferred for degrees in Mathematics, and studying AS/A Further Mathematics can help students in preparing for the mathematical admission test, required by some more selective universities.

 - Improve their future experiences